 Polyethylene Resins Information

-A PE polymer's applications are typically determined by its chemical makeup.
-Low density polyethylene polymers are used to form a variety of commodity packaging applications, such as films for food wrapping and packaging.
-High density (HDPE) and ultra-high molecular weight polyethylene (UHMW PE) have good friction and mechanical properties and are used in medical devices, wear parts, and engineered components.
+LDPE is used to form a variety of commodity packaging applications, such as films for food wrapping and packaging.
+High density (HDPE) and ultra-high molecular weight polyethylene (UHMW PE) have good friction and mechanical properties and are used in containers, medical devices, wear parts, and engineered components.
 In comparison to other plastic resins, polyethylenes have low strength, hardness, and rigidity, but have high ductility, impact strength, and low surface friction.